OC Functional Nutritionist

 2. High CFU Count

 CFU stands for colony-forming units, which indicates the number of viable bacteria in each dose.
-Opt for a probiotic with a higher CFU count to ensure sufficient bacterial colonization in the gut.
+Opt for a probiotic with a higher CFU count to ensure sufficient bacterial colonization.

 3. Delayed-Release Capsules